Car Accident Head Injuries

 Typical car accident settlement amounts will not cover the medical bills and other costs associated with severe head injuries sustained in a car accident.
 You need to get a good attorney to help you to get more than the average compensation for getting hit by a car.

-If you want to learn more about car accident head injuries and about auto accident settlement formulas, read on!
+If you want to learn more about car accident head injuries and about auto accident settlement formulas, keep reading.

 The most common of head injuries sustained during a car accident, concussions can cause many negative symptoms.
 These might include a loss of consciousness, headaches that could last for months afterwards, blurry vision, amnesia, dizziness, vomiting, slurred speech, ringing in the ears, lack of ability to concentrate, fatigue, confusion, lasting memory issues.